ChernayaKoshka/EasyHttp/README.md

    1. `ESerializationType.Json`, this will serialize the function input to JSON
    2. `ESerializationType.QueryString`, this will serialize the function input to a query string (ie: `?key1=val1&key2=val2`).
 This method is inflexible and only supports primitive/option types.

-   It should be noted that the default serialization method is JSON
+   It should be noted that the default serialization method for HTTP methods that allow a body is JSON.
+Any that do not allow a body default to query string serialization.
 4. `Method` is an attribute that defines the HTTP Verb to use when making a request.
 It should be noted that the default method is `POST`
 5. `Path` is an attribute that defines any additional pathing to use on top of the `BaseUri` provided.